zhullyb/monyhar/monyhar/extensions/docs/writing_a_new_api.md

 ### Features
-Extension feature files control access to different APIs, and can restrict APIs (or specific methods) to different types of extensions, Chromium release channels, or even to specific extension IDs, as well as specify required permissions.
+Extension feature files control access to different APIs, and can restrict APIs (or specific methods) to different types of extensions, Monyhar release channels, or even to specific extension IDs, as well as specify required permissions.